-TechTarget reports that many corporations have switched to cloud based HRIS systems in recent years.
-They include well-known companies like Equifax, Twitter and Hewlett-Packard.
+TechTarget reports that many corporations have switched to cloud-based HRIS systems in recent years.
+In fact, cloud-based HR software topped the list of our study on HR software buying trends.
+These include well-known companies like Equifax, Twitter and Hewlett-Packard.
 Online human resource software appeals to numerous small firms as well.

 Nevertheless, it’s crucial to consider both the pros and cons associated with web-based HR software.

 1. After your business signs up and pays for this service, staff members can begin using online programs immediately.
 There’s no need to download huge files and run installs.
 If a computer already has a compatible Web browser, you probably won’t have to install any new applications to get your HR software up and running.

 2. You can use cloud software on PCs in any location with an adequate Internet connection.
 Some providers also offer smartphone or tablet access.
 The system stores all human resources information on a central server, so your data is always available as well.
 Consequently, you won’t need to copy files or applications from one computer to another.